pronepoet/pronepoet/README.md

 - 🔭 I’m currently working on a Voting System, drawing inspiration from the coming general election in Kenya.
 - 🌱 I’m currently learning Web development and in particular, Javascript.
 - 👯 I’m looking to collaborate on web applications as this would further my skillset immensely.
-- 🤔 I’m looking for help with implementing security features to the voting system applicationto help curb hacking.
+- 🤔 I’m looking for help with implementing security features to the voting system application to help curb hacking.
 - 💬 Ask me about anything really, I am an open book and love socializing.
 - 📫 How to reach me: ochiengphillip84@gmail.com
 - 😄 Pronouns: Him